kyle1james/teacher_docs_coding_bootcamp/01_datatypes/README.md

 Run the program and change the variables based on students in the class.

+NOTE: NUMBERS WILL CAUSE BUGS due to the data type.
+Steer students to strings.

 ## Madlib lab
 Today you are going to create a madlib program.